vmware/pmd-next-gen/README.md

-## distro-management-apid
+## photon-mgmtd

-distro-management-apid is a high performance open-source, simple, and pluggable REST API gateway designed with stateless architecture.
+photon-mgmtd is a high performance open-source, simple, and pluggable REST API gateway designed with stateless architecture.
 It is written in Go, and built with performance in mind.
 It features real time health monitoring, configuration and performance for systems (containers), networking and applications.

-- Proactive Monitoring and Analytics distro-management-apid saves network administrators time and frustration because it makes it easy to gather statistics and perform analyses.
+- Proactive Monitoring and Analytics photon-mgmtd saves network administrators time and frustration because it makes it easy to gather statistics and perform analyses.
 - Platform independent REST APIs can be accessed via any application (curl, chrome, PostMan ...) from any OS (Linux, IOS, Android, Windows ...)
 - Minimal data transfer using JSON.
 - Plugin based Architechture.
 See how to write plugin section for more information.